 Leading firms have eliminated millions of dollars in cost from their data ecosystems and enabled digital and analytics use cases worth millions or even billions of dollars.
 Data governance is one of the top three differences between firms that capture this value and firms that don’t.

-Data quality: Governance ensures that data throughout its lifecycle is accurate, consistent, fresh, and complete.
+Data governance ensures that data throughout its lifecycle is accurate, consistent, fresh, and complete.

-Data access: Governance helps provide flexible, and scalable access policies to data users.
+Data governance helps provide flexible, and scalable access policies to data users.

-Trust: Governance improves the trust and the confidence of data and thus helps increase the ROI of your data assets
+Governance improves the trust and confidence in data and thus helps increase the ROI of your data assets

 Data governance capabilities in Snowflake

 Snowflake provides the following data governance features out of the box:

 - Column-level security

 Column-level governance lets you add data masking policy within a table or a view through Dynamic data masking and External tokenization.

 Learn more: Column-level data governance for Snowflake tables and views